 National Library / Centre for Microfilming and Conservation is a member in the Michael Plus consortium which is funded from the eTEN programme in 2006 - 2008.
 Michael is a project to launch a multilingual online service to enable European cultural heritage to be promoted to a worldwide audiences.
 National Library is responsible for launching the national Michael portal for museums, archives and libraries and for the liaison with the trans-European service.
+The project was completed in May 2008 but the Library will support the portal.

 The Library was responsible for running the Nordic Historical Newspaper project, TIDEN, launched in October 2001.
 This was one of the first newspaper digitisation projects in which Gothic text was interpreted by Optical Character Recognition to enable free text search to large newspaper contents in Sweden and Finland.
 New workflow processes have been taken into use in National Digitisation Centre.
 Automation is increasing considerably as well as productivity and the quality of the end product.
-The digitisation processes are constantly under development.
+The digitisation processes are constantly under development, now the book and sound processes are most current.